DoubleFaceProgramming/2DMC/dev/docs/src/guides/SPRITES.md

 3) Re-ordering the way sprites are drawn is gets increasingly complex and difficult the more sprites there are and the more sprites there are with seperate rules

-4) Its difficult to make define where 1 instance of a class will be drawn relative to other instances of the class
+4) It's difficult to make define where 1 instance of a class will be drawn relative to other instances of the class

 5) Creating and drawing lots of classes and their instances will end up in long, repeated calls to `x.draw(screen)`, `y.draw(screen)`, `z.draw(screen)`, ect